From kitchen to bedroom

 Taste without the food

 If you're worried about the mess of bringing food into the bedroom then why not play it safe with flavoured lubes?
-Durex sell a great selection including saucy cherry and soothing aloe vera so you're sure to find a product to suit.
+Durex sell a great selection including cheeky cherry and soothing aloe vera so you're sure to find a product to suit.

 Flavoured lubes will not only help you achieve great sex by opening your mind to new flavours and experiences but they can also help with your overall sexual health by ensuring sex is easy and comfortable at all times.